 MSHA Samples Show Excessive Coal Dust at Time of Upper Big Branch Disaster

-Posted on behalf of The Bell Law Firm, PLLC on Sep 23, 2010 in Coal Mining Accidents
+Posted on behalf of Stewart Bell, PLLC on Sep 23, 2010 in Coal Mining Accidents

 The Mining Safety and Health Administration investigation into West Virginia's Upper Big Branch mine explosion has confirmed evidence of excessive coal dust near the blast site at the time of the accident.
 Investigators had said earlier that a combination of coal dust and methane gas were likely the cause of the blast that killed 29 miners.
 These findings confirm the theory.

 Coal dust was present in more than 1,400 samples taken from the mine.
 Most of the samples came from areas affected by the explosion -- a fact that has led to another dispute between MSHA and the mine's owner.
 MSHA admits that the samples prove only that coal dust played a role, not the extent of the dust's contribution to the accident.
 Mine owner Massey Energy Co. said that MSHA has jumped the gun in releasing its results and in drawing conclusions from the samples.
 The energy company pointed out that MSHA had made similar claims in the past that were ultimately rejected by a federal court.

 But MSHA seems to be sticking to its statement.
 Investigators said their analysis took into consideration the degradation of the coal dust following the explosion.
 Samples taken after an explosion will necessarily show less dust, because the explosion itself has consumed a portion of the combustible material.

 Their findings have been bolstered by inspection logs completed by mine workers prior to the April 5 accident.
 The handwritten log entries from about half an hour before the explosion included observations that eight of the conveyor belts had excessive coal dust.
 Past logs indicated a pattern of excessive dust along the conveyor belts.